alpecer/Universal-Description/README.md

 - As tip: chose a domain large enough so the probability of trajectory reaching the boundaries is low.
 - The matrices in the code are written following sparse SciPy libraries.
 This way one can consider big number of points to discretise without running out of memory.
 - How many points to use when discrtising?
 Well, try and error will teach you to find a good compromise (whereas few points may generate weird results, choosing too many points may cause the code to be accurate enough but too slow)
-- We also encourage the reader to read Section 5 in the SI, where complementary details about the procedure can be found.
+- We also encourage the reader to read Section 5 in the SI, where complementary details about the numerical procedure can be found.

 ## What produces?